Fernandocgomez/vscode-extensions.angular-toolbox/docs/CONTRIBUTING.md

     - `removed`: For now removed features.
     - `fixed`: For any bug fixes.
     - `security`: In case of vulnerabilities.
-    - `docs`: For documentation-only changes.
+    - `doc`: For documentation-only changes.
     - `test`: For adding missing tests or correcting existing tests.
     - `refactor`: A code change that neither fixes a bug nor adds a feature.
     - `chore`: For miscellaneous changes like updating dependencies or pipeline configurations.